ufal/UMR/doc/eventive-concepts.md

 have their class and types in Table 5 (the taxonomy of named entities), which means that the guidelines want them annotated as named entities.
-This is a conflict between different parts of the guidelines, which must be resolved somehow.
+This is a conflict between different parts of the guidelines, which must be resolved somehow.  ~~
-ML: Resolved by the alternative rules?
+**ML: Based on the provisional solution for Czech annotation: this type of even nominals not anchored in the valency lexicon?** [31.7.2023 meeting minutes](https://github.com/ufal/UMR/tree/main/doc/minutes-from-meetings))

-DZ: A possible compromise would be to annotate named events primarily as events, but with the `:wiki` attribute and `:name` relation used similarly to named entities.
+~~DZ: A possible compromise would be to annotate named events primarily as events, but with the `:wiki` attribute and `:name` relation used similarly to named entities.
 Hence [cs] _válka_ "war" would be mapped to the same concept as the verb _válčit_ "wage war" (possibly to